 - Calculate, measure, and record radiation dosage or radiopharmaceuticals received, used, and disposed, using computer and following physician’s prescription.

-Nuclear Med Technologists with little to no experience tend to make between $52950 and $62660 while the more experienced ones make over $87240 per year.
+Nuclear Medicine Technologists with little to no experience tend to make between $55330 and $65720 while the more experienced ones can earn over $92080 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Nuclear Med Technologist is to move to a higher paying state like CA. Right now, the highest paying states for Nuclear Med Technologists are CA, CT, WA, NJ and HI.
+One of the easiest ways to increase your salary as a Nuclear Medicine Technologist is to move to a higher paying state like CA. Right now, the highest paying states for Nuclear Medicine Technologists are CA, DC, WA, NJ and HI.

-3 other factors that can increase your salary as A Nuclear Med Technologist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Nuclear Medicine Technologist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Nuclear Med Technologists what degree they had when they got the job and most of them said they had a Associates degree followed by Bachelors degree.
+We asked other Nuclear Medicine Technologists what degree they had when they got the job and most of them said they had an Associate’s Degree followed by a Bachelor’s Degree.

 Pros and Cons